MGMTD Development

 }

-CLI Handlers
+CLI Config and Show Handlers

 If the operational and debug CLI commands are kept in files separate from the daemon’s configuration CLI commands then no extra work is required.
 Otherwise some CPP #ifndef’s will be required.